View our organizational structure

 The OET, led by Tracy McMahon, provides a bridge between you, the faculty, and the technology tools needed to help your students succeed.
 Our team consists of technology experts, instructional designers, and creative professionals here to help you use technology for the best educational outcome; enlightened and engaged students.

-Effective September 1, 2016, Enterprise Applications will be organized as a federated matrix.
+Beginning September 1, 2016, Enterprise Applications was organized as a federated matrix.
 The primary responsibilities of the unit are to provide implementation services, enterprise application operational and technical support, web and portal technical support, business unit support, business unit relationship management, data reporting services and support, training, and enterprise application expertise to the University community.
+Technical Leads are embedded in the functional pillars and serve as liaisons between the business units and Technology Services.
 Enterprise Applications supports Ellucian Colleague, Ellucian delivered products for portal, reporting and admissions, custom integration with third party applications and tools and technical support and development for the external website and Ellucian portal technologies.

 - A reliable, high speed network which provides communications for thousands of devices, both wired and wireless across all campuses.